smart-data-models/dataModel.Agrifood/AgriParcelOperation/doc/new_spec_EN-US.md

 ## List of properties

 - `alternateName`: An alternative name for this item  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `endedAt`:   - `hasAgriParcel`:   - `hasAgriProductType`:   - `hasOperator`:   - `id`:   - `irrigationRecord`:   - `name`: The name of this item.  - `operationType`:   - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `plannedEndAt`:   - `plannedStartAt`:   - `quantity`:   - `relatedSource`: List of IDs the current entity may have in external applications  - `reportedAt`:   - `result`:   - `seeAlso`:   - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `startedAt`:   - `status`:   - `type`: NGSI Entity Type  - `waterSource`:   - `workOrder`:   - `workRecord`:
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `endedAt`: Timestamp when the operation actually finished.  - `hasAgriParcel`: Reference to the AgriParcel  - `hasAgriProductType`: Reference to the AgriProductType used/ applied.  - `hasOperator`: Reference to the operator conducting the operation  - `id`: Unique identifier of the entity  - `irrigationRecord`: Relationship with the irrigation record of the execution  - `name`: The name of this item.  - `operationType`: A choice from an enumerated list describing the operation performed on the parcel.
+Enum:'fertiliser, inspection, pesticide, water, other'  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `plannedEndAt`: The planned end date/timestamp for the operation. <br/><br/>Note that this is advisory and the actual time the operation finishes may be before or after the planned end.  - `plannedStartAt`: The planned start date/timestamp for the operation.
+Note that this is advisory and the actual time the operation starts may be before or after the planned start  - `quantity`: The total quantity of water or product used/ applied.
+It is recommended this is measured in litres for liquids or kilogrammes for solids.  - `relatedSource`: List of IDs the current entity may have in external applications  - `reportedAt`: Timestamp when the event fault was reported.  - `result`: A description of the results of the operation.
+Enum:'ok, aborted, failed'  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `startedAt`: Timestamp when the operation actually started to be performed.  - `status`: A choice from an enumerated list describing the status.
+Enum:'planned, ongoing, finished, scheduled, cancelled'  - `type`: NGSI Entity Type.
+It has to be AgriParcelOperation  - `waterSource`: Enum:'borehole, rainfall, river, rainwater capture, water dam, commercial supply'.  - `workOrder`: Relationship with the workorder for the execution  - `workRecord`: Relationship with the work record of the execution
 Required properties
-- `hasAgriParcel`  - `id`  - `plannedEndAt`  - `plannedStartAt`  - `type`  ## Data Model description of properties
+- `hasAgriParcel`  - `id`  - `plannedEndAt`  - `plannedStartAt`  - `type`
+This entity is primarily associated with the agricultural vertical and related IoT applications.
+## Data Model description of properties
 Sorted alphabetically (click for details)
 <details><summary><strong>full yaml details</strong></summary>
 ```yaml